KatsumiKougen/ministry-of-multiverse/Note/Main.EntityDatabase.EntityFJKSMRFL5914.HermannFegelein.md

 >
 > is designated a Class 4-Altazenon Reality Disruptive Criminal, charged with 181 offences such as:
 >
-> - Unauthorized cosmic physical alterations
+> - Unauthorised cosmic physical alterations
 > - Involuntary biological interference on multiple lifeforms
 > - Malicious use of a reality-disrupting device against Ministry personnel or property
 > - Spatial-temporal continuum corruption